 Add probiotics, prebiotics, and supplements/foods to promote a healthy gut 6-8,22-24

-Test for food & chemical allergies that may be contributing to symptoms50
+Test for food & chemical allergies that can contribute to symptoms50

-Eliminate neurotoxic personal care products, cleaning products, etc.9
+Eliminate neurotoxic personal care products, and cleaning products, to avoid toxic exposures9

 Avoid neurotoxic Aspartame®12